backdrop-contrib/ip2country/README.txt

 Installation
 ============
 Check requirements:  PHP 5 with cURL support enabled.
-Drupal 5.7+ (Drupal 6 not allowed), Ubercart 1.0 or above.
+Drupal 6.x.

 Copy ip2country.tar.gz into your sites/all/modules directory and unzip/untar it.